tkambler/gizmo/README.md

-# Gizmo
+# GizmoJS

-## What is Gizmo?
+## What is GizmoJS?

-> "It's like jQuery UI's 'Widget' factory - but without the need for jQuery."
+> "It's like jQuery UI's 'Widget' factory - but without the jQuery."

-Gizmo is a simple, but extendable platform for building reusable front-end components.
-Gizmo is similar to jQuery UI's [Widget factory](http://jqueryui.com/widget/) - but without the reliance on jQuery (or any other external libraries, for that matter).
-The library is designed to be used within a RequireJS environment.
+GizmoJS is a simple, but extendable platform for building reusable front-end components.
+It is similar to jQuery UI's [Widget factory](http://jqueryui.com/widget) - but without the reliance on jQuery, and with an emphasis on creating components as extendable "classes" as opposed to jQuery plugins.
+The only requirement is an AMD loaded (e.g. [RequireJS](http://requirejs.org)).

 ## Core Functionality

 ### Event Emitters

-All of the tools necessary for implementing the [observer pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#observerpatternjavascript) are baked in to Gizmo:
+All of the tools necessary for implementing the [observer pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#observerpatternjavascript) are baked in to GizmoJS:

 ```javascript
 var Truck = Gizmo.extend({